HKUST-KnowComp/GProofT/README.md

 ## 3.
 ### 1. llama_eval.py

 This script is used to call large language models like LLaMA3 and LLaMA3-Instruct from Hugging Face to run zero_shot experiment and generate verdicts.
-For instructions on fine-tuning the model, you can refer to the link https://github.com/hiyouga/LLaMA-Factory.
+For instructions on fine-tuning the model, you can refer to [this repository](https://github.com/hiyouga/LLaMA-Factory).

 ### 2. Data_Processing